wasnaqvi/wasi-naqvi.github.io/README.md

 1. **Numerical Solutions to the Stellar Structure Model for Solar Mass and Massive Stars**
-   - This study intended to compare the stellar models for massive 8 M⊙ stars to 1M⊙ stars.The models yield physical parameters for these Zero Age Main Sequence Stars via numerically solving the Stellar Structure Equations.A Runge-Kutta 45 Method is implemented with step size h = 1000 to obtain the8 key parameters.
+   - This study intended to compare the stellar models for massive 8 M⊙ stars to 1M⊙ stars.The models yield physical parameters for these Zero Age Main Sequence Stars via numerically solving the Stellar Structure Equations.A Runge-Kutta 45 Method is implemented with step size h = 1000 to obtain the key parameters.
 Based off of the values obtained,a comparative analysis of the flux generated is presented.
 The Study further probes into flux generation by providing a reasonable estimate of the solar neutrino flux generated